cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The procedures described in this session are laid out in a Python-like pseudocode.
 The algorithms in use are left implicit.

-## Creating an Encryption Context
+## Creating the Key Schedule

-The variants of HPKE defined in this document share a common mechanism for translating the protocol inputs into an encryption context.
+The variants of HPKE defined in this document share a common mechanism for translating the protocol inputs into a key schedule from which shared secrets are derived.
 The key schedule inputs are as follows:

 * `pkR` - The receiver's public key
 * `zz` - A shared secret generated via the KEM for this transaction